 First-time users get 1 month for free when they begin a subscription.

-|Consultation fee||• $10 per month|
+|Wisp||• $10 per month|

 • $39 for a one-off consultation

-• vaginal infection treatment
+• vaginal infection treatments

 • birth control